-This course provides students with professionally supervised opportunities to gain practical, hands-on, direct, and indirect practice experience within real world human service agencies.
-As a requirement, students will be placed at off-site community-based settings for a total of 60 hours per semester.
+This course is a capstone course in the social work curriculum.
+It should be taken as the last course in the social work curriculum.
+It provides students with professionally supervised opportunities to gain practical, hands-on, direct, and indirect practice experience within real world human service agencies.
+As a requirement, students will be placed at offsite community-based settings for a total of 60 hours per semester.
 In addition, students will attend a field practicum seminar class on campus that connects lecture and discussions with their field work experiences.

-Prerequisite(s): SOWK 101
+Prerequisite(s): SOWK 101 and SOWK 194, SOWK 207 or PSYC 271